-Materials and videos of informational presentations will be posted below after each session of the Panel and updated regularly throughout the process.
+Materials and videos of informational presentations were posted after each session of the Panel and updated regularly throughout the process.

 Session 1, January 19:

 - The Panel Mandate: Amanda Gibbs, Manager of Civic Engagement for the City of Vancouver, provides an introduction to the Community Panel as well as its mandate.
 Download the presentation or watch here.

 - Why a Grade-Separated Arterial?
 Lon LaClaire, the City of Vancouver’s Director of Transportation, explained the context and relevant policies behind the requirement for the new arterial route to be grade separated from rail.
 Download the presentation or watch here.